Millican Dalton: Biography

 Born on 20 April 1867 at Nenthead, Alston, Cumberland, Dalton spent his early life in the northwest of England before his family moved to Essex.
 He became an insurance clerk in London, living in Loughton where he owned a cottage, and slept under canvas in the garden, but at the age of 36, he gave up this existence and went to live in a rough wooden shack, and in a cave (which he dubbed "The Cave Hotel") in Borrowdale, from where he offered camping and adventure holidays, as reported in the BBC's Countryfile programme broadcast on 20 September 2015.
 He latterly spent his summers in the cave, moving south to the wooden shed in Buckinghamshire during the colder months.
 Loughton Town Council resolved in 2021 to erect a blue plaque to him on the house he lived in the garden of, Walnut Cottage, Stony Path.

 View of large "living room" from small "bedroom" of "The Cave Hotel".

 Entrance to "bedroom" area.
 The inscription can be seen low down on the left hand wall at the entrance.

 Inscription at entrance to "bedroom", above and to right of main entrance, to "living room".

 During the winter of 1946–47, Dalton's hut burned down, so he moved into a tent.
-This was too much for his 79-year-old frame, however, and he contracted pneumonia, of which he died in Amersham Hospital on 5 February 1947.
+This harsh winter was too much for his 79-year-old body, and he contracted pneumonia, of which he died in Amersham Hospital on 5 February 1947.